Why your business strategy is not defined by what you make

 The most obvious solution in this situation is to find some sort of “hack” (generally via marketing) to restart growth, but often this isn’t a realistic option.
 I strongly believe that most products have a “natural” size that they will grow to without effort, and then simply stop, and cruise at that scale indefinitely.
 Just like how a mouse is the size of a mouse for a reason, so too can we say the same for a product.
 It fills a market gap, and once filled there’s nowhere left for it to go.
 Sure, contextual conditions might change, expanding the gap and thus growing the product – but you don’t control that.
 Chances are that once growth begins to slow, you’re done.

-Now clearly this is a big problem for a lot of brands, because they make the mistake of conflating their company and their product.
-When asked what they do, they will say that they “make X”, thus completely tying their fate to the performance of X. If X plateaus, then so does the business, leaving them spinning their wheels.
+Now clearly this is a big problem for a lot of brands because they make the mistake of conflating their company and their product.
+When asked what they do, they will say that they “make X”, thus completely tying their fate and business strategy to the performance of X. If X plateaus, then so does the business, leaving them spinning their wheels.

 The correct way to understand the relationship between these two things is like this:

 Understood this way, we can see that far from being the centre of the business, products are actually somewhat incidental.
-You might be able to deliver your value to the market in dozens of ways, represented by dozens of products, and in principle these can come and go without actually changing the core nature of the business.
+You might be able to deliver your value to the market in dozens of ways, represented by dozens of products, and in principle, these can come and go without actually changing the core nature of the business or business strategy.

 What this means for brands who have plateaued is that, although there might be a way to restart growth on their core product, their priority should be understanding the true market value their product delivers and then finding other ways to deliver it.
-This high level strategy, if correct, should instantly yield:
+This high-level business strategy, if correct, should instantly yield:

 - New product ideas which are aligned with the existing one